Donor Lifecycle Analysis

 Ideally, your donor acquisition and retention — and the giving of those supporters — outweighs your donor attrition and their at-risk revenue.
 For suggestions on how to acquire and retain donors or recapture those who lapse or are lost, see Donor Acquisition and Retention or Donor Attrition.

-Tip: In Analyze, the donor lifecycle metrics consider only constituents' personal giving to your organization.
+Tip: In Analyze or Reporting, the donor lifecycle metrics consider only constituents' personal giving to your organization.
 To consider soft credits in addition to personal giving to gauge donor attrition, use tags on constituent lists or records.
 For more information, see Tags and Recommendations.